Curve-Labs/template-impact-evaluator/Readme.md

 - a script to run Bacalhau based on the Docker image
 - example commands on how to run Bacalhau directly, which enables different input option.

+A video guide on how to run the Impact Evaluator can be accessed via [this link](https://www.loom.com/share/6cf0ad08ae2b424cb7a5d072c29811d1).

 # Prerequisites

 ## Docker